 below us, over the hill.
 She and I became very affectionate because we had the same background.
 We were two of a kind you might say.
 Arithmetic was a little hard for me and she was a wizard at it.
 She would help me out a lot.
 Once she got me to

 under-stand the basics of arithmetic, it went a little easier for me.

 The Rev. Leslie Young, Pastor of Mt.
-Joy Church, was a teacher at Homer's for about two years.
+Joy Church, was a teacher at Horner's for about two years.
 He put up with a bunch of pretty tricky kids.
 The things we did weren't anything to hurt anyone, but it seemed they were

 quite often very foolish.
 I guess we had to be creative and use the things we had on hand.
 One time we figured we'd have a telegraph line going over the top of the school house.
 So we got all the ones that were living on farms to bring balls of binder